Make the most of the Croatian islands – the easiest itinerary for you

 Step 4 – A small interlude via Split

-There are no two ways about it – to get to the famous Dalmatian islands, you’ll need to travel via Split.
+There are no two ways about it when it comes to getting to the famous Dalmatian islands if arriving from the northern part of the Croatia coast.
+You’ll need to travel via Split!
 But from here there are plenty of ferry and catamaran options to some of the most popular islands in Croatia, so it’s worth it!

 But perhaps at this point, take a little breather in Split and explore a bit of mainland city life.
 I mean, Split has so many sights, amenities, restaurants, cafes, bars, museums, experiences and more – there’s no way you will be bored.